-- Transit Islands - Study Potential Lane Narrowing or Reduction
+- Transit Islands - Study Potential Lane Narrowing or Reduction - ✓ City of Cupertino Projects in Concept, Planning, Design or Construction Phase.
+Details of the projects and current status can be found on the City of Cupertino's website

-✓ City of Cupertino - Projects in Concept, Planning, Design or Construction Phase
+Recommended Project STELLING ROAD

-Stelling Road functions as a north-south collector, with the segment between Homestead Road and Stevens Creek Boulevard serving as a two-lane and a four-lane major collector with buffered Class II bike lanes with a speed limit of 30 mph.
+Stelling Road functions as a north-south collector, with the segment between Homestead Road and Stevens Creek Boulevard serving as a two-lane and a four-lane major collector with buffered Class II bike lanes, and a speed limit of 30 mph.
 The southern part transforms into a minor collector, characterized by a two-lane undivided roadway with center turn lanes at major intersections and buffer-separated Class II bike lanes on both sides, maintaining a speed limit of 30 mph.
 Between 2012 and 2021, a total of 76 injury collisions were reported, including 7 KSI collisions.
 Key contributors to these KSI incidents were improper turning, pedestrian right-of-way violations, and pedestrian code violations.